 I used to be offended when people would refer to my photography as a hobby; it belittled my artistic endeavors.
-Often, I would step away from a larger argument and brush it off; it helped me to imagine my painter friends’ reaction to the same, to being called hobby painters.
+Often, I would step away from a larger argument and brush it off; it helped to imagine my painter friends’ reaction to the same, to being called hobby painters.
 I suspected they would not feel good about it either.
-It is belittling to call someone’s artistic expression a hobby, whether it be a sculpture, photograph or a painting; most artists put tremendous effort into their artwork, thousands of hours or more over a lifetime and we are met with failure most of the time, countless do-overs.
+It is belittling to call someone’s artistic expression a hobby, whether it be a sculpture, photograph or a painting; most artists put tremendous effort into their artwork, thousands of hours thinking and revising, we are met with failure most of the time, countless do-overs.
 Artists must have a high level of bravery to create something and then put it out into the world to be judged.
-Eventually I grew to realize that the people who called my photography a hobby were either ignorant about art or were jealous.

-Yet I persisted; I did not let the discouraging words of others stop me.
-It would have been easy to give up and spend my time gambling or playing video games.
+I persisted; I did not let the words of others stop me.
+It would have been easy to give up and spend my time doing something else, i.e. playing video games.
 I stepped away many times, thinking I would not return.
-However, the passion and joy I felt every time I made an artistic photograph kept me hooked and outshined any prior disappointments.
+However, the passion and joy I felt every time I made a photograph, kept me hooked and outshined any prior disappointments.
 That emotion drove me to create the next photograph.

 There is nothing wrong with photography as a hobby.
 Everyone is unique.
 If you ever feel discouraged, if someone diminishes your work, do not give up; the world is a better place with more artists!